 The BFA Student Experience in Dance, K-12 Licensure

-- Students are also encouraged to participate in the Dancers Connect community school and other community arts initiatives including movement analysis workshops, intergenerational dance with senior citizens, and creating and performing lecture demonstrations in schools and community centers.
+- Students may participate in the Dancers Connect community school and other community arts initiatives including movement analysis workshops, intergenerational dance with senior citizens, and creating and performing lecture demonstrations in schools and community centers.

 - The school produces 10-12 concerts each year with many opportunities for you to perform.
-Typically, choreography by undergraduate students is showcased in three to four concerts each year.
+Typically, three to four concerts each year showcase undergraduate student choreography.

 - Students have the opportunity to participate in Prime Movers, a social and educational club responsible for annual concerts of student work, and other Dance student groups such as the Delta Chi Xi Honorary Dance Fraternity.